ntnu-arl/ORACLE/README.md

 Please check out our [wiki](https://github.com/ntnu-arl/ORACLE/wiki) for more details about this work.
 We describe briefly below the workflow to derive learning-based navigation policies for our drone model.

-The modularized code for Semantically-enhanced Variational Autoencoder can be found in [this repo](https://github.com/ntnu-arl/sevae).
+The VAE code from the paper [Semantically-enhanced Deep Collision Prediction for Autonomous Navigation using Aerial Robots](https://arxiv.org/abs/2307.11522) can be found in [this repo](https://github.com/ntnu-arl/sevae).

 ## 1) Setup simulation environment